hashchange/backbone.declarative.views/README.md

 [Setup][setup] – [Use case][use-case] – [Core functionality][core] – [Template caching][template-cache] – [Other][other] – [Build and test][build]

-With Backbone.Declarative.Views, you can read the markup for the container element of a view directly from its template.
-Keep the tag name, class name and other attributes of `el` out of Backbone.View Javascript code. ([Read why.][use-case])
+The `el` of a Backbone view is defined by a tag name, class name and other attributes.
+With Backbone.Declarative.Views, you can keep these properties out of your Javascript code.
+You no longer have to declare them in your views.
+Instead, describe the `el` properties right in your templates. ([Read why.][use-case])

-That [separation of concerns][use-case] works entirely behind the scenes.
-Just load Backbone.Declarative.Views into your project, and [start declaring the view attributes][basic-usage] in the HTML of your templates.
+Backbone.Declarative.Views works entirely behind the scenes.
+Just load it into your project, and [start declaring the `el` attributes][basic-usage] in your templates wherever you wish.
+Legacy code is not affected, existing templates work exactly as they did before – until you decide to enhance them with the features of Backbone.Declarative.Views.

+##### Bonus feature: speed

-As a bonus, you get a Javascript API for direct access to the [template cache][template-cache].
-The cache is built into Backbone.Declarative.Views to keep it fast and efficient.
-So why not take advantage of it for your own template processing, too?
+As a bonus, you get a [template cache][template-cache], and a Javascript API for easy access to it.
+The cache is built into Backbone.Declarative.Views for fast and efficient operation.
+It makes overwhelming sense to take advantage of it for your own template processing, too.
 Creating new views becomes a much speedier affair, and the overall effect on performance can be huge.

 Users of Marionette benefit from [automatic, integrated management][marionette-cache-integration] of the template caches which Marionette and Backbone.Declarative.Views provide.

+##### Pseudo competitors: Backbone.Declarative.Views or Backbone.Inline.Template?

+For defining the properties of an `el`, Backbone.Declarative.Views [makes use of data attributes][core].
+They are set on the template tag.
+The `el` is not part of the template content itself, not defined by markup inside the template.

-Backbone.Declarative.Views [makes use of data attributes][core] for defining the properties of the `el` on a template tag.
-Should you need to use fully self-contained templates, which contain the `el` of the view inline in their markup, have a look at [Backbone.Inline.Template][].
-It is based on Backbone.Declarative.Views, but provides you with a different syntax.
-(For the advantages of each, and the trade-offs, see [this comparison][Backbone.Inline.Template-why].)
+For some use cases, tough, you need just that.
+Fully self-contained templates, which include the `el` of the view inline in their markup, are the distiguishing feature of [Backbone.Inline.Template][].

+For the pros and cons of each approach, and the trade-offs involved, see [this comparison][Backbone.Inline.Template-why].

+##### Supporting the project

 If you are a happy user of this project already, you can support its development by [donating to it][donations].
 You absolutely don't have to, of course, but perhaps it is something you [might actually want to do][donations].